citronalco/calibre-dnb/README.md

-# DNB metadata plugin for Calibre
+# Calibre Metadata Source Plugin for Deutsche Nationalbibliothek (DNB)

 A Calibre metadata source plugin that uses the catalogue (https://portal.dnb.de) of the Deutsche Nationalbibliothek (DNB) to retrieve metadata.
 DNB is the German central archival library.
 German publishers are required to send them a copy of every book for archival, so it's the largest metadata source for literature published in Germany.